acerunox/ppap-cpp/chapter12/12_EXERCISES.md

 1. Draw your initials 150 pixels high.
 1. Use a thick line.
 1. Draw each initial in a different color.

+## Exercise 04
+1. Draw a 3-by-3 tic-tac-toe board of alternating white and red squares.